volexity/threat-intel/README.md

         * anything_else.txt
 ```

-All rules are provided are subject to the 2-Clause BSD License found in "LICENSE.txt"
+All rules provided are subject to the 2-Clause BSD License found in "LICENSE.txt"